We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-This insulin pump does not require tubes.
+The Omnipod Dash insulin pump does not require tubes.
 The pump inserts through a device that enters the skin at the push of a button.
-A person can wear it on their body where they would normally inject insulin.
+A person can wear it on their body where they would usually inject insulin.

 Other features include:

-- bolus calculator, presets, and a library of more than 80,000 foods
+- a bolus calculator, presets, and a library of more than 80,000 foods

-- people can deliver insulin from anywhere using a smartphone-like Personal Diabetes Manager device
+- insulin deliverable from anywhere using a smartphone-like Personal Diabetes Manager device

 - compatible app for smartphones, which displays all readings and allows for notifications and alarms

-- suitable for those with type 1 or type 2 diabetes
+- suitable people with type 1 or type 2 diabetes

 This pump from Tandem has a slim design.
-The company claims it is 38% smaller than competitors’ products.
+The company claims it is 38% smaller than competitor products.

-- when a person uses it with the CGM, they can choose from two predictive technologies
+- when people use it with the CGM, two predictive technologies are available

 - adjusts insulin delivery to avoid highs and lows